 We are however proud that the results of recent surveys demonstrate we do not discriminate against clients.
 If you provide us with a positive review, we may anonymously publish your feedback by our website and so please let us know if you do not want us to do this.

 We are committed to providing you with a high level of service.
-In the unlikely event that you are for any reason dissatisfied with the level of service that you receive from this firm, then you should raise your concerns with the Fee Earner who is responsible for your case or our Client Care Director, Mark Pearson.
+In the unlikely event that you are for any reason dissatisfied with the level of service that you receive from this firm, then you should raise your concerns with the Fee Earner who is responsible for your case or our Client Care Director, Matthew Bone.
 If, after such consultation you feel the problem has not been resolved, may we refer you to our Complaints Procedure outlined within this Booklet.

 Our Fee Earners